sayeedkhalshi/content-creation/youtube/control-structure-my-theories/human-context-syllabus.md

+# Syllabus Of Human Context

+1. Flaws Of Psychology / Death By Psychology
+2. Wrong With Education System / Death By Education System
+3. Why Can't You Learn - Force Learning, Anxiety and Action Projection Framework 4.

 # Learning cycles

 He has an idea - had an intention -- he has to learn info --> when taking